drupol/not-a-number.io/_posts/dev/2018-12-27-phptree-a-fast-tree-implementation.md

 ---
 {% include JB/setup %}

-Hopefully for most of us, holidays are here. a time for resting and thinking.
+Hopefully for most of us, holidays are here.
+A special time for resting and enjoy quality time with the family, but also for thinking.

 Even if I'm not attached to any religion, doing a Christmas tree is a kind of tradition... cats really loves it :-)

-While doing it, it got me thinking about tree based data structure.
+While decorating the tree, it got me thinking about tree based data structure.
 I used to play with trees into [a previous project with Neo4J]({% post_url 2018-01-01-discovering-a-new-database-neo4j %}) and I remember that I loved it.

 And even if I have vague souvenirs about trees and data structure from university, I started to re-investigate into graphs and trees.